 All items moving must be labeled (i.e. furniture, computers, boxes, chairs, pictures, trash cans, floor mats, etc.).
-Each office, cubicle/workstation, workroom, and the open area will be assigned a unique move number by your mover.
+Each office, cubicle/workstation, workroom, and open area will be assigned a unique move number by your mover.
 This is to ensure all items are moved according to the floor plan.
-The move number should be written in the room section of the label (please double check you are writing the correct move number based on the color-coded move floor plan).
+The move number should be written in the room section of the label (please double-check check you are writing the correct move number based on the color-coded move floor plan).

 The piece section of the label should be used along with the room placards.
-When moving multiple file cabinets, bookcases or any other identical furniture items, a specific letter should be assigned to each piece of furniture.
+When moving multiple file cabinets, bookcases, or any other identical furniture items, a specific letter should be assigned to each piece of furniture.
 For example, 4A, 4B, 4C – This will allow for a set of files to be placed in a specific order.

 Packing Tip # 2 – Labeling Pictures and Whiteboards

 Pictures and whiteboards should be labeled and left hanging on walls or stacked against the wall.
 These items will be packed and moved either in picture carts or commercial bins.
-Small pictures that can fit into a crate should be bubble wrapped and placed in a crate.
+Small pictures that can fit into a crate should be bubble-wrapped and placed in a crate.

 Packing Tip # 3 – Labeling Your Filing Cabinets/Bookcases/Shelving

 - Two (2) drawer metal lateral filing cabinets (aka pedestals) can generally be moved full without emptying the contents.